elastic/elastic-package/docs/howto/update_major_package_spec.md

   elastic.subscription: basic
 ```

+### field ...: Additional property ... is not allowed

+Validation of properties on fields definitions is stricter now.
+If you see any
+error about properties not allowed in fields definitions, this probably means
+one of these two things:

+There is a typo, please check that this is the property you wanted to use.

+The property is not supported, then you should probably remove it.
+If you think
+that the property should be supported, please [open an issue](https://github.com/elastic/package-spec/issues/new?assignees=&labels=discuss&template=Change_Proposal.md&title=%5BChange+Proposal%5D+)

 ### field ... is not normalized as expected: expected array, found ...

 ECS fields can indicate normalization rules. `elastic-package` checks that they